-There are many classifications of wine styles that people with different basic tastes like.
+There are many wine styles that people like.
 Although there are always exceptions to the rules, I like to divide most wines into the following seven major categories.

 White Wines Light and Refreshing

-Ths category will find people regularly drinking Pinot Grigio or Sauvignon Blanc.
-They like many acidic white wines such as Chenin Blanc, Albariño and Pinot Blanc as well as most dry rose wines.
+This category will find people regularly drinking Pinot Grigio or Sauvignon Blanc.
+They would like many acidic white wines such as Albariño, Chenin Blanc, a dry Riesling, and Pinot Blanc as well as most dry rosé wines.

 White Wines fuller-bodied

-The classic full-bodied white wine lover will typically drink an oaked Chardonnay or rarely a warm climate Viognier if they don’t care for oak flavors.
+The classic full-bodied white wine lover will typically drink an oaked Chardonnay or warm climate Viognier if they don’t care for oak flavors.